seandmurray/docker_ubuntu_ssh_mini/README.md

 is to install firefox (or some other X11 app) in the container with apt-get.
 Example:
 `sudo apt-get -y install firefox`
+Note, I chose firefox because it installs all the dependencies for eclipse, including SWT and open jdk 11.

 Then connect to the container with the -Y or the -X flag.
 Example:
 `ssh -Y -i /ssh/private.file <admin_name>@container_ip -p container_port`